 After the announcement, you were presented with the following screen on the Clipper's website:

-It really got me thinking about public displays of brand positioning on social issues.
+It got me thinking about public displays of brand positioning on social issues.
 I wondered, when a brand decides to position itself in social issues, how does it effect them?
 Is it a marketing ploy?
 It can certainly create a lot of buzz, it's easy for something controversial to go viral.
 However, is it right to use social issues to go "viral"?

-There's this Kenneth Cole pro-choice commercial:
+There's this Kenneth Cole pro-choice advertisement:

 When OKcupid displayed the following letter if you accessed their site using Firefox: